Pixel

 Being involved in an accident is traumatic and shocking, even more so when it’s a hit-and-run accident that you have to deal with on your own.

 Your safety and the safety of those around you are paramount.
-Clear your vehicle from the road if possible, and make sure that you’re in an area that won’t compromise the safety of yourself or other motorists.
+Clear your vehicle from the road if possible, and ensure you’re in an area that won’t compromise the safety of yourself or other motorists.

-It’s easier said than done, but try to take a few deep breaths and assess the situation as calmly as you can.
+It’s easier said than done, but take a few deep breaths and assess the situation as calmly as possible.
 These tips may be helpful:

-• Take photographs and notes – If possible, take as many pictures of the scene of the accident as you can.
-Write down all the details of the accident while they’re still fresh in your mind.
+- Take photographs and notes – If possible, take as many pictures of the scene of the accident as you can.
+Write down all the accident details while they’re still fresh in your mind.
 What did the car look like?
 What color was it?
 Did it have stickers or other identifying marks on it?
 These notes could be important to your legal claim in the future.

-• Seek medical advice– Even if you think your injuries are minor, go to the doctor for a thorough evaluation.
+- Seek medical advice– Even if your injuries are minor, go to the doctor for a thorough evaluation.
 You could have invisible or late-onset injuries that require treatment, like a concussion.
-If you don’t seek medical attention immediately, your right to compensation could be jeopardized.
+Your right to compensation could be jeopardized if you don’t seek medical attention immediately.

-• Call an attorney– An attorney is a valuable asset to any injured victim.
-They’ll conduct their own investigation of the crash or use the power of the law to secure evidence such as nearby video surveillance images.
-An attorney can help you negotiate with your insurance company to make sure that you’re fairly compensated for your injuries.
-If it’s appropriate, they can seek compensation from the at-fault driver on your behalf in court.
+- Call an attorney– An attorney is a valuable asset to any injured victim.
+They’ll conduct their own investigation of the crash or use the power of the law to secure evidence, such as nearby video surveillance images.
+An attorney can help you negotiate with your insurance company to ensure you’re fairly compensated for your injuries.
+If appropriate, they can seek compensation from the at-fault driver on your behalf in court.

 New Jersey’s No-Fault Car Insurance Policy